Improve your pages to match how users read on the Web

-users out of 5 scan the web pages taking words from some paragraphs, rather
+users out of 5 scan the web pages are used to take words from some paragraphs, rather

 than reading them word after word, from the start to the end of the text.